preload preload preload preload preload preload

 Philippe Humeau (Director, NBS System)

 NBS System are the leader in Magento hosting in France, so I was particularly interested in what Philippe had to say.
 The focus was on reducing page load times, so this session aligns nicely with our goals at Create Hosting.
 While the information is more applicable for high transactional websites with 100,000+ products, my view is that the concepts still apply – especially when Magento in a global multi-store type setup.
-Or with offering specialist Magento hosting in “shared hosting” environment.
+Or with offering specialist Magento hosting in multi-tenanted / shared hosting environment.

 Recently Google have made it very clear that they expect a 1.5s page load time.
 If you can meet this target it will give you a strong advantage in SEO.
 Within a few months you need to be there!